decentraland/documentation/content/creator/sdk7/projects/smart-wearables.md

 The following fields are required in `wearable.json`:

-- `id`: The `dcl init` command generates a random value for this ID.
+- `id`: The `npx sdk-commands init` command generates a random value for this ID.

 {{< hint warning >}}
 **📔 Note**:  If you forked your project from an existing one, make sure the ID value is unique before publishing your wearable.
 Use [uuidgenerator.net](https://www.uuidgenerator.net/) to generate a new random UUID